 Understanding the strategic value of custom button functions helps you implement interactive features effectively:

 Webflow blocks the direct onclick attribute for security reasons, preventing XSS attacks and maintaining platform stability.
-Our solution works differently — it uses a custom attribute system that Webflow allows, then safely connects these attributes to your functions using event delegation.
+Our solution works differently — it uses a custom attribute system that Webflow allows, then connects trusted brix-button-js attribute values to your JavaScript functions using event delegation.

 Before implementing the button triggers, you need to define the JavaScript functions you want to execute.